smatch-pepr-sn/smatch-pepr-sn.github.io/README.md

     You can add more markdown text here.

+- To add a picture, add the image in `assets/img/people/` and update the header.

-## Adding publications
+# Adding publications

 We are use HAL to deposit publications and automatically create a publication list.
 Make sure to adequatly identify the ANR funding for SMATCH (code ANR-22-PESN-0003) in your publication/preprint deposit on HAL, and the reference will appear here

+# Adding events

+Add a specific line describing the event in the markdown file in [`events.md`](https://github.com/smatch-pepr-sn/smatch-pepr-sn.github.io/edit/gh-pages/events.md).

-# HOW TO update other stuff on our wonderful website
+## HOW TO update other stuff on our wonderful website

 To be noted: